M-Waleed-SE/sani-track/README.md

 ## 👨‍💻 Author

-**Waleed Ahmad**
+**Muhammad Waleed**
-IoT Course Project — 2025
+IoT Course Project — 2026

 ---

 ## 📄 License

-MIT License — feel free to use and modify for your own projects.
+feel free to use and modify for your own projects.